microsoft/playwright-testing-service/samples/.NET/MSTest/README.md

     ```powershell
     $env:PLAYWRIGHT_SERVICE_ACCESS_KEY= # Paste Access Token value from previous step
     ```
+    NOTE: The name of this environment variable will be changed to PLAYWRIGHT_SERVICE_ACCESS_TOKEN with the next Playwright release.
+You can refer to this [PR](https://github.com/microsoft/playwright-dotnet/pull/2745).

 1. In the [Playwright portal](https://aka.ms/mpt/portal), copy the command under **Add region endpoint in your set up** and set the following environment variable:
     ```powershell
     $env:PLAYWRIGHT_SERVICE_URL= # Paste region endpoint URL